FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Pardo, Pardos, Pardillo and others.

 This web page shows only a small excerpt of our Pardini research.
-Another 390 words (28 lines of text) covering the years 1217 and 1871 are included under the topic Early Pardini History in all our PDF Extended History products.
+Another 390 words (28 lines of text) covering the years 1217 and 1871 are included under the topic Early Pardini History in all our PDF Extended History products and printed products wherever possible.

-Another 88 words (6 lines of text) are included under the topic Early Pardini Notables in all our PDF Extended History products.
+Another 44 words (3 lines of text) are included under the topic Early Pardini Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Alonso Pardo, who sailed to America in 1512; Bartolomé Pardo sailed to New Spain in 1537; Diego Pardo sailed to Peru in 1534; Pedro Pardo sailed to America in 1514.